-Understanding basic plant requirements should force you to abandon purchasing liquid nutrients as you are just paying for water.
+Understanding basic plant requirements should force you to abandon purchasing liquid nutrients as you pay for water.

-This three part is simple as long as you get a scale which removes any guess work.
-Label 3 red solo cups with a one two three.
+This three-part is simple as long as you get a scale that removes any guesswork.
+Label three red solo cups with a one two three.
 Nutrients are applied to the system from seedling until chop.
 Seedlings give enough time (about a week – they can go longer) to use the nutrients provided at birth.

-Every Deepwater culture system requires nutrients to be changed weekly and especially during the flowering cycle.
-Pay attention to weekly nutrient changes while using Jack’s 321 and you’ll start to believe you actually know what you’re doing.
+Every Deepwater culture system requires nutrients to be changed weekly, especially during the flowering cycle.
+Pay attention to weekly nutrient changes while using Jack’s 321, and you’ll start to believe you know what you’re doing.

 5-12-26 – 18g (3.6g/gal)